daler-rahimov/cs1555-final-project/README.md

    - javac MainTest.java
    - java MainTest
    - For some of the tests, function will show error catching capabilities if the program is run twice without resetting the database.
+   - All classes needed to run MainTest are in phase 2 folder

 ## Application Assumptions